mrdcbrush/feed-read-enclosures/README.md

 [Node.js](http://nodejs.org/) module for parsing RSS and ATOM feeds into a common article object.

-This is a fork of snetientwaffle's feed-read and adds support for feeds with enclosures i.e. 'podcasts', etc.
+This is a fork of sentientwaffle's feed-read and adds support for feeds with enclosures i.e. 'podcasts', etc.

 # Usage